Skip to content

 Example

-In this example, we explain provenance metadata of a DICOM to Nifti conversion with dcm2niix.
+In this example, we explain provenance metadata of a DICOM to NIfTI conversion with dcm2niix.
 Consider the following BIDS raw dataset:

 ├─ prov/